markdoc/docs/pages/docs/syntax.md

 {% /side-by-side %}

-Nodes can be customized with [annotations](#annotations), as you can see below.
+For more information about out of the box functionality and customization, check out the [Nodes docs](/docs/nodes).

 ## Tags

-Tags are the main syntactic extension that Markdoc provides on top of Markdown.
-Tags consist of a tag name surrounded by `{%` and `%}`, followed by the content body, followed by a similar closing brace.
-To learn how to create custom tags, check out our [Tags documentation](/docs/tags).
+Tags are the main syntactic extension that Markdoc adds on top of Markdown.
+Each tag is enclosed with `{%` and `%}`, and includes the tag name and content body.
+Tags are customizable with [attributes](#attributes).

 {% markdoc-example %}